Rudra-Mittal/c--/README.md

-this includes the solution of top leetcode DSA problems
+this includes the solution of top leetcode DSA and some classical  problems